Robert David Lion Gardiner: Gardiner family properties

-Gardiner also inherited Sagtikos Manor, a 10-acre heritage property on Long Island.
+Gardiner inherited Sagtikos Manor, a 10-acre heritage property on Long Island.
 Gardiner inherited the property, which had been in his family since the 18th century, in the 1930s.
 Gardiner and his wife Eunice used the property as their primary residence for several years, early in their marriage.
 In 1963, when the Sagtikos Manor Historical Society was founded, the Gardiners stopped using it as their primary residence, let the Historical Society use part of the structure, but insisted the Historical Society reserve a suite for him.
 The property was placed on the National Register of Historic Places in the 1970s.
-In 1986 Gardiner transferred ownership of the property to the nonprofit Robert David Lion Gardiner Foundation.
+In 1986, Gardiner transferred ownership of the property to the nonprofit Robert David Lion Gardiner Foundation.

 Today, Sagtikos Manor stands as a small museum rich in historical value to the American Revolution and its era onward.

 Personal life

 In 1961, Gardiner married Eunice Bailey Oakes (1928–2011), a former British model, at St. Thomas Church on Fifth Avenue in Manhattan.
 Eunice, who was previously married to William Pitt Oakes (a son of Sir Harry Oakes, William died of an overdose at 28), was significantly younger than he was, but the couple's marriage yielded no children.

 In the 1980s Gardiner tried to adopt a distant relative, so he would have an heir who could continue inherit his share of the Island, and keep it in the Gardiner name.
 But those efforts failed, since he was looking for a relative who was already wealthy, who, nevertheless, would agree to his conditions as to how Gardiner's Island was managed, after his death.

 His niece, Alexandra Creel Goelet, had already inherited his sister's half of the estate, and inherited Gardiner's half upon his death through court.
 Gardiner and his niece were estranged.
 They engaged in arduous litigation against one another over the Gardiner Estate's fund and ownership of equity such as Gardiner's Island and Sagtikos Manor which had originally been meant to be preserved for the family's history.